 There are several limitations to this approach.
-First, investigation of pleiotropy is based on statistical evidence.
-Therefore, biological evidence of possible pleiotropy should be considered.
+First, investigation of pleiotropy and candidate traits are based on statistical evidence.
+For example, experience of headache and migraine were excluded from the multivariable analysis as we only included the traits with P-value <0.05, even though confidence interval did not include null value.
+Whilst MR-TRYX package allows to choose the threshold desired by the users, biological evidence of possible pleiotropy should be considered.
 Second, as we described above, although MR-TRYX allows us to deal with genetic variants with measured pleiotropic associations, it is unable to address unmeasured or unknown pleiotropy.
 Third, there were cases where adjustment could not completely correct horizontal pleiotropy.
 Also, it should be considered that MR-TRYX does not correct other sources that influence heterogeneity in the causal effect rather than pleiotropy.
 Fourth, in the case of the binary outcome, we used odds ratio, a non-collapsibility measure of association (32).
 Therefore, there may be parametric restriction on the conditional causal odds ratio in our adjustment model where the exposure effect is in linear in the exposure on log odd ratio scale (33).
 However, the two-stage estimator with a logistic second-stage model still yield a valid test of the causal null hypothesis (33).

 Strength of this study include the use of data from large GWA studies of exposure and outcome, and the MR design.
 This design allows us to avoid bias from confounding and reverse causation.
 Potential bias from population stratification was reduced in our study since we restricted the analyses to individuals of European ancestry.
 MR-TRYX can be used within the framework of the IVW meta-analysis and therefore retains statistical power of the approach.
 More speculatively, MR-TRYX enables us to obtain hypothesis-free causal inference.
 The potential of identifying putative risk factors using outliers can be growing along with the increasing availability of genetic variants from large-scale GWAS.